-Anne Y. Brody, Ph.D. is Of Counsel in the Orange County Office of Gibson Dunn.
-A member of the firm’s Intellectual Property and Life Sciences Practice Groups, Dr. Brody focuses on intellectual property and antitrust-pharma litigations.
-Her cases involve a range of therapies and technologies, including genetically modified T-cell therapy, biologics, peptide drugs, small molecules, and diagnostic methods.
+Anne Brody is Of Counsel at Gibson Dunn’s Orange County Office, where she is a member of the firm’s Intellectual Property and Life Sciences Practice Groups.
+After earning a Ph.D. in chemistry, Anne focuses on patent litigation and complex commercial disputes in the pharmaceutical and biotechnology industries.
+She has represented clients in matters involving a range of therapies and technologies, such as genetically modified T-cell therapies, biologics, peptide drugs, small molecules, and diagnostic technology platforms and methods.
+Anne has extensive experience in various aspects of IP-related litigation from pre-suit investigation to trial.
 She also assists clients with corporate transactions involving intellectual property rights, including asset purchase, licensing, and settlements.

-Before joining Gibson Dunn, Dr. Brody was a research scientist developing new diagnostic tools and tests.
+Before joining Gibson Dunn, Anne was a research scientist developing new diagnostic tools and tests.
 She earned a Bachelor of Science degree in chemistry with high honors from University of California, Berkeley and a doctorate degree in chemistry from California Institute of Technology.
-Her thesis work involved protein engineering, synthetic biology, and the development of microchips for these studies.
+Her thesis work involved protein engineering, synthetic biology, and the development of microfluidic devices for these studies.